krokedil/klarna-onsite-messaging-for-woocommerce/readme.txt

 == Changelog ==
+= 2021.05.31    - version 1.6.0 =
+* Feature       - Add support for Ireland.
+* Feature       - Add support for Portugal.
+* Feature       - Add support for Poland.
+* Fix           - Fixed an issue that could happen if the placement data key was not added.

 = 2021.05.31    - version 1.5.1 =
 * Enhancement   - Add support to handle product bundles with pricing set to keep the price of the bundled products.
 * Fix           - Add a check to make sure we only run calculations on numeric values.
 WooCommerce could sometimes return prices as empty strings, which has now been considered and solved.